good-ware/js-log/README.md

 By default, Loggers uses Winston's default levels (aka [npm log levels](https://github.com/winstonjs/winston#user-content-logging-levels) with the addition of two levels:

+1. 'fail' is more severe than 'error' and has the color red
-1. 'more' is between 'info' and 'verbose' and has the color cyan
+2. 'more' is between 'info' and 'verbose' and has the color cyan
-2. 'db' is between 'verbose' and 'http' and has the color white
+3. 'db' is between 'verbose' and 'http' and has the color yellow
-3. Therefore, from highest to lowest severity, the levels are: error, warn, info, more, verbose, db, http, debug, and silly.
+4. Therefore, from highest to lowest severity, the levels are: faile, error, warn, info, more, verbose, db, http, debug, silly.

+A custom set of levels can be provided to the Loggers class's constructor; however, the Loggers class assumes there is an 'error' level and the options model (via the defaults) assumes the following levels exist: error, warn, debug.

 ## default level

-When a level is not found in the provided tags, the default level, 'debug', is added to the tags.
+When a level is not found in the provided tags, the default level, 'debug', is assumed.
 The default level is specified via the 'defaultLevel' options setting.

 ## level methods